nodesense/kafka-workshop/kafka-connect/README.md

     Ctrl + X - To Quit, it will to save or leave without saving file

-    Ctrl + W  - Write to file
+    Ctrl + O  - Write to file

 Create a property file for connector configureation/Source connector